AlexNisnevich/ECMAchine/readme.md

      - Could timesharing apply to scripts (one-time operations) in addition to processes (recurring operations)?
  - Allow overlays to be draggable?
 - Programs
- - It would be very cool to actually get some more involved programs working: e.g.
+ - It would be very cool to actually get some more involved programs working: e.g. a web browser
-     - Text editor
-     - Web browser
  - This involves lots of challenges: e.g. how to get user input in a program
 - Sessions
-	- Use localStorage
-	- (restart) command
 	- User accounts?
 	- Some sort of import/export support?

 <a name="acknowledgements"></a>

-10\.
+11\.
 Acknowledgements
 -----

 I'd like to thank: